AdobeDocs/media-analytics.en/help/use-cases/player-state-tracking/implementation-and-reporting.md

 * `a.media.states.[state.name].time = 240` — Identifies the total state duration in seconds per each individual playback of a stream

 ## Reporting
 All player state metrics can be used for any reporting visualization available in Analysis Workspace or a component (segment, calculated metrics) once a report suite is enabled for player state tracking.
-The new metrics could be enabled from the Admin Console for each individual report using Media Reporting Setup (Edit Settings > Media Management > Media Reporting).
+These metrics could be enabled from the Admin Console for each individual report using Media Reporting Setup (Edit Settings > Media Management > Media Reporting).

 ![](assets/report-setup.png)